UbiquityRobotics/learn/doing_more/GPIO_lines.md

 ## GPIO Lines Used For Status LED and Switches

 There are two GPIO inputs used for switches and two GPIO outputs used to drive LEDs on the Sonar Board.
+The two GPIO input lines intended to be used for switches on the Sonar board appear on two 3-pin jacks on the MCB for P704 and P705.

-If you do not use the Sonar board OR are willing to sacrifice the features these lines support for Magni Silver and Magni Gold here is the information required.
+If you do not use the Sonar board OR are willing to sacrifice the features for two of the inputs and two of the outputs for leds for Magni Silver and Magni Gold here is the information required.

-You can use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni.
+You can use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni because by default they are for two switches on the Sonar board.
 Normally those 2 jacks and their Magni usage AND two other GPIO pins used to drive LEDs that exist on the Magni ‘Sonar Board’ are controlled by Magni.
 The first 40 pins of both jacks are identical but notice carefully each pin one as they are not aligned and it is tricky because the Raspberry Pi is plugged in to P701 making the pin numbering a bit 'upside down'.